cheesesamwich/lucidacli/README.md

 Try again :P

 ### 5) I experience issues/crashes/other weird shit
-Try debug it yourself!
+Try to debug it yourself!
 A lot of the code here isn't heavily vetted for stability, i wrote it in a couple days.
 I will try to maintain bugs in the future, but no guarantees

+### 6) All downloaded songs cut off at 0:29
+I'm pretty sure this is because of soundcloud go limitations, no fix (unless you actually want to buy soundcloud go)